No Thank You

 50th celebrations unnerve me this year.
 Turns out, I was born the same year as the original Walt Disney World theme park in Orlando.
 Also, NASDAQ, AmTrak, FedEx and NPR Radio.
 These things have always existed.
 We cannot be the same age.

 “You’re 50!
 Welcome to your golden years!”
 My AARP card pisses me off.
 I am not old enough for an AARP card.
 Yes, people are younger these days.
 I am proof.
 I don’t have old hands, yet.
-I don’t even need bifocals.
+I don’t even need bifocals (side note – I needed them pretty quickly after writing this article and I’m still convinced I jinxed myself).

 Turning 50 means an unguarded glance in a mirror causes a whiplash-inducing double take.
-“Who is that woman?”
+“Who is that old woman?”
 When people say you don’t look 50, they are being kind.
 You don’t look 30, either.
-You are no longer in that coveted “Adults 18-49” demo that you sold when you worked in cable ad sales.
-True, you are still in the “Adults 25-54” demo, but you are so close to the dreaded 55+ demo that it is a shock akin to a bucket of cold water.
-You used to talk about that demo for CNN; you referred to them as the “elderly” or “mature” buyers who had pension income and time to watch cable news 24/7.
+I am no longer in that coveted “Adults 18-49” demo that I sold when I worked in cable ad sales.
+True, I am still (barely) in the “Adults 25-54” demo, but I am so close to the dreaded 55+ demo that it is a shock akin to a bucket of cold water.
+I used to talk about that demo for CNN and referred to them as the “elderly” or “mature” buyers who had pension income and time to watch cable news 24/7.

 When my mom turned 50, she had both her children’s weddings in one year.
-She and my father moved from the family home they’d built when my brother and I were preschoolers to a condo on a lake.
-They referred to it as their retirement home that they were “preparing for grandchildren” which, incidentally, they were blessed with in just six short years.
-They bought a boat.
+She and my father moved from the family home they’d built when I was a preschooler to an upscale condo on a lake.
+They referred to it as the retirement home that they were preparing for grandchildren visits which, incidentally, they were blessed with in just six short years.

 At 50, I have a 5th grader.
 He is the youngest of three boys.
 I am an active volunteer for the grade school PTO, the middle school fundraiser and the high school baseball team.
 We just bought the 16-year-old a car.
 I feel a niggle of panic at the base of my skull every time he arrives home even minutes later than he said he would.
 If I have to prepare for grandchildren, things will not have gone to plan.